-- 2) Describe any additional measurements/metrics/deliverables/assessments that you will provide to allow the County to assess service provision and program impact. - 3) Describe a contingency emergency plan. - 4) Describe how you will monitor credentialing/licensing for personnel.
+- 1) Describe your experience supporting program evaluations. - Describe any additional measurements/metrics/deliverables/assessments that you will provide to allow the County to assess service provision and program impact. - Describe your Quality Improvement plan.
+The plan should include a description of how you conduct ongoing assessment of community need and data review to inform culturally responsive program activities and continuous quality improvement. - 4) Describe how your agency will maintain personnel credentialing/licensing if applicable.

-TAB 8 References:
+TAB 7 References:

-List at least three business references for which you have recently provided similar services, have partnered with to provide services, or have knowledge of your program.
-Include contact names, titles, phone numbers and e-mail addresses for all references provided.
+- 1) List at least three business references for which you have recently provided similar services.
+Include contact names, titles, phone numbers and e-mail addresses for all references provided. - 2) Provide at least three client/patient references, if applicable and appropriate, for whom you have provided more than occasional services.
+Include names, titles, e-mail addresses and phone numbers for these individuals.

-TAB 9 Statement of Compliance with County Contractual Requirements:
+TAB 8 Statement of Compliance with County Contractual Requirements: